I'm A Widow And A Mother: My Fault Is I Need Sex And I'm Not Sorry

 In a situation where most people don’t want women to talk about sex and related topics, I can imagine how much hatred I might face after expressing my thoughts on my sexual desires publicly.
 But it is one of my basic needs.
 I don't deny it and I don't want to.
 I crave for a sexual touch every night I try hard to go to sleep

 As a mother of an obedient and intelligent young son, I see myself as a smart, successful single parent.
 Hopefully, society accepts it too.
 I am smarter and better than many ‘normal’ parents who have failed miserably at parenting.
-But I also get tired on some days and that's when I fantasize about things I'm not 'supposed' to think about.Share
+But I also get tired on some days and that's when I fantasize about things I'm not 'supposed' to think about.Share this quote

 When a widow is doing her duties properly, and is a socially responsible citizen, do you really need to peep into her bedroom?
 It is really high time for the society to change its mind set.
 Widows and divorced women are normal human beings too.
 Live and let live.